“I’m Not on Call Just Because I’m Free” — How to Set Time Boundaries and Stop Being The Backup Plan

 Scripts to Set Time Boundaries

 Ready to take your time back?
-Try saying:
+Try saying something along these lines:

-- “That won’t work for me this week, but I hope it goes well.”
+2. “That won’t work for me this week, but I hope you can find someone else.”

 Scripts to Rebuff Time Guilt-Trippers